Pinjasaur/dotfiles/README.md

 Don't forget to update any submodules: `git submodule update --init --recursive`.

-Create a `.bash_extras` for setting up Git credentials and any specific settings.
+Create a `.extras` for setting up Git credentials and any specific settings.

 ```
 # Git credentials